 It was through this tragedy that Charlie's House was born.

 Brett and Jenny Horn, Charlie's parents, turned their tragedy into a mission.
 The Horns began reducing in-home accidents through increased public awareness and education.
 Through this effort, Charlie’s House was established and serves as a resource for families seeking information on safety and injury prevention.
-The mission, to prevent injuries to children in and around the home, is fulfilled through increased safety awareness, public education, and distribution of safety devices.
+The mission, to prevent accidents and injuries to children in and around the home, is fulfilled through increased safety awareness, public education, and distribution of safety devices.

 The Consumer Product Safety Commission data indicates on average, tipped furniture or falling televisions send a child to the emergency room every 24 minutes in this country.
 Approximately 830 children ages 16 and under drown every year.
 Drowning is the second leading cause of unintentional death in children.
 An estimated 3,900 injuries associated with accidental electrical shock are treated in emergency rooms annually, and each year over 500 children die of electrocution accidents.
 Unintentional injuries or accidents are the number one cause of death in children under 18 in the United States.

 Building a Safety Demonstration Home has been a goal from the beginning.
 After completing a successful capital campaign, the board of directors broke ground in fall 2018 on Charlie's House, located near Hospital Hill in Kansas City.
 On May 6, 2021, our Safety Demonstration House was officially opened.
 This model simulation safety home serves as a community resource for families and community organizations.
 Charlie's House – offers individuals and groups tours of rooms that highlight safety concerns and ways to mitigate issues.
 The facility is designed to look like a home with interactive features to communicate the importance of childproofing a home.
 Additionally, the garage serves as a community area a primary center where Charlie’s House and our community program partners offer workshops and classes.

 Meet the experts and dedicated volunteers that make it all happen.